 The following is an example of an intermediate goal

-" Improve flexibility in lower back / hamstrings over a 12 week period by more than 12cm, measured with the 'sit and reach test', to reduce occurrence of chronic tightness in these areas.
+" Improve flexibility in lower back/hamstrings over 12 weeks by more than 12cm, measured with the 'sit and reach test', to reduce the occurrence of chronic tightness in these areas.
 Initial test result: 28cm; goal: 40cm; ultimate goal: 48cm.

 Examples of (stretching) activities (seek expert guidance if not certain)

 To achieve optimum results, the programme should be progressive in terms of the number of stretches performed in a given session and the number of sessions per week.

 Warm-up thoroughly before performing any stretches.
 You should not be fatigued when stretching.
 Treat this as a training session in itself and perform it in a warm, comfortable environment.
 Gently cooldown afterwards.

 Do not overstretch; pain should not be experienced during stretching.

 Measure progress using the sit and reach test every two weeks.
 Reassess goal after six weeks and relative success of measures employed.
 Record all sessions!
 Devise a maintenance program once a goal is achieved.
 Setting intermediate goals for athletes can be highly motivating in terms of achieving meaningful results without exposing them, for example, to the rigours of competition.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: